 Firstly, it’s good to know what your energy bill is made up of:

-WHOLESALE ELECTRICITY CHARGES
+WHOLESALE ELECTRICITY COSTS

 The majority of your business electricity bill is made up of the costs your energy provider pays for your electricity from the wholesaler.
 The total amount on your bill varies depending on how much electricity you use.

-SYSTEM AND NETWORK CHARGES
+SYSTEM AND NETWORK COSTS

 These charges cover the cost of using the electricity distribution and transmission networks, and can vary depending on your business location.
 They include: